outergroup/rows2prose/README.md

 # rows2prose

 Display visual blocks of text with data rendered inline.
+See [examples](https://rows2prose.org).

 Many visualizations can be built as follows: